 44. Alexa, I need to meditate.
 You can use Alexa to access Guided Meditation.
 That’s something we could all use more of these days.

-FYI, if you happen to have a family member named Alexa — like, say, you happen to be reading, Billy Joel or Christie Brinkley — you can change the command name in your settings to Amazon so your Alexi is not turning on everytime you speak to a living, breathing Alexa However if you have relatives named both Alexa and Amazon, you’re out of luck.
+PRO TIP: if you happen to have a family member named Alexa — like, say, you happen to be reading this post, Billy Joel or Christie Brinkley — you can change the command name in your settings to Amazon so your Alexi is not turning on everytime you speak to a living, breathing Alexa However if you have relatives named both Alexa and Amazon, you’re out of luck.